 Many organisations are well aware of this.
 Since the late 1980’s, when project-based collaboration models began to be adopted by the Pharma industry, there has been much positive change.
 Especially in the efficiency of manufacturing and supply to markets.
 But, notably in R&D, now populated by a myriad of new entrant, small and medium-sized companies, levels of organisation maturity have still not hit (anywhere near) the benchmarks in other sectors.

-Projects in our sector are addressed in a variety of ways.
+For exmaple: Projects in our sector are addressed in a variety of ways.
 In a small, typically Biotech company, there may be too few people to require any formal structures.
 But as it grows, the leading experts in the company begin to recruit junior scientists to take on the increased workload.
 Bit by bit, a set of ‘departments’ begin emerge.
 At a certain point, it dawns that this structure doesn’t best serve project effectiveness – and ‘cross-function’ teams are needed, and some senior scientists have ‘project manager’ added to their roles.

-There are a lot more examples that you might identify from looking at this model, and that it might be helpful for you to read about in further detail.
 Check out our related articles: about our key tool for analysing your need (or not) for advanced project capabilities – The Blue Line.
 But also, articles about Project Management, Decision making, Project Leadership, Partnerships, and more – in relation to the High Performance model.

 Keep in touch also with updates and helpful information by joining our Community.